swiftfr13/MI50-gfx906-Windows/README.md

 Guide on running MI50 as a normal GPU in Windows

 # Host Environment
-- Linux install.
+- Linux install
-- Windows install.
+- Windows install
 - Bios file for the AMD Radeon Pro V420(Needed in Linux)
 - AMDVBFlash(Needed in Linux)
 - Radeon Driver for the AMD Radeon VII(Needed in Linux)
 - ASPM options related to PCI should be off in Bios.
-Some options may work, so you'll need some trial and error.
+Some options may work, so you'll need some trial and error
-- Above 4g Decoding should be on.
+- Above 4g Decoding should be on

 # Link to download necessary files
 V420 Bios: https://drive.google.com/file/d/1AQlbrnsafzrFXaliV5narZpsJqvfZkft/view?usp=sharing